Fill your College Details

 Kubernetes

-• Manages multiple containers across clusters efficiently.
+• Manages multiple containers across clusters in an efficient manner.

-Relation Between Docker & Kubernetes:
+Relationship Between Docker and Kubernetes:

 5. What is a Persistent Volume (PV) in Kubernetes?